quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # Connection Migration

-QUIC supports connection migration which means that even if the lower layer address information, usually the 4-tuple of IP addresses and ports, changes, it can stull associate QUIC packets to an existing connection based on the Connection ID (see also section {{#connid}}) in the QUIC header, if present.
+QUIC supports connection migration.
+Even if lower-layer addresses (usually the 4-tuple of IP addresses and ports) changes, QUIC packets can still be associated with an existing connection based on the Connection ID (see also section {{#connid}}) in the QUIC header, if present.
 This supports cases where address information changes due to e.g. NAT rebinding or change of the local interface.
-Currently QUIC only supports the fallover cases, that means only one "path" can be used at a time and as soon as the new path is validated all traffic will be switched over to the next path.
+Currently QUIC only supports failover cases.
+Only one "path" can be used at a time, and as soon as the new path is validated all traffic will be switched over to the next path.